-- 44.01 The Union reserves the right to render assistance to other labour organizations.
-Refusal on the part of Union members to work with non-union workmen or workmen whose organization is not affiliated with the Building Trades Council, or the refusal on the part of Union members to install any material that is considered unfair shall not be a violation of this Agreement. - 44.02 It shall not be considered a violation of this Agreement for members to respect legal picket lines as approved by the Building Trades Council.
+- The Union reserves the right to render assistance to other labour organizations.
+Refusal on the part of Union members to work with non-union workmen or workmen whose organization is not affiliated with the Building Trades Council, or the refusal on the part of Union members to install any material that is considered unfair shall not be a violation of this Agreement. - 44.02 It shall not be considered a violation of this Agreement for members to respect legal picket lines as approved by the Building Trades Council. - 44.03 In order to regain market share, the Business Manager may alter the terms and conditions of this Agreement.
+Altered conditions shall only apply to those projects targeted to gain work for the membership and apply only to fieldwork.